zykogithub/projets_IUT/README.md

 # projets_IUT

-In this repositry, you can find all my project did for my bachelor degrees \
-Dans ce dépôt, vous pouvez trouver tous mes projets effectués durant mon bachelor
+In the future, I will create a README file for every project I made during my bachelor degrees And in this README, you will have a redirection to README for each project